-All jobs will be advertised on the salary for Level 1 only and starting salaries will not be open to negotiation.
+4.1 All jobs will be advertised on the salary for Level 1 only and starting salaries will not be open to negotiation.
 New starters to the Council must not be placed on Level 2 as a way of offering a higher rate of pay.
-Where a manager is not able to recruit and needs to offer a higher salary to attract external candidates this will need to be detailed and approved in a business case requesting a market supplement or material factor payment.
-A record of all such decisions will be kept and periodically presented at Central Panel.
-Please see section 9 of this policy, and the associated Special Payment Guidance document, which contains advice on how to request market supplements and material factor payments.
+Where a manager is not able to recruit and needs to offer a higher salary to attract external candidates this will need to be detailed and

-- 4.2 No employee will be allowed to receive more than the Level 2 payment for their grade unless approval is obtained for a Market Supplement, Material Factor or Additional Payment (see Section 9). - 4.3 Where a job is re-graded, the employee will be placed on Level 1 if the effective date of the re-grade is back-dated by less than twelve months.
+- 4.2 No employee will be allowed to receive more than the Level 2 payment for their grade unless approval is obtained for a Market Supplement, Material Factor or Additional Payment (see Section 9). - Where a job is re-graded, the employee will be placed on Level 1 if the effective date of the re-grade is back-dated by less than twelve months.
 The elapsed period since the effective start date of the re-grade will be considered to count towards the period for progression to Level 2.
 The employee will move to Level 2 twelve months from the effective date of the re-grade, even if this is back-dated.